-Farmworker advocates believe that an estimated 300,000 to 400,000 youth under 16 help harvest our nation's crops each year, and the exemptions allow even younger kids to work legally on very small farms.
-Field investigations by the Association of Farmworker Opportunity Programs and Human Rights Watch, members of the Child Labor Coalition, have found 9- and 10-year-old children working in the fields under harsh conditions.
+Farmworker advocates believe that an estimated 300,000 to 400,000 youth under the age of 16 help harvest our nation's crops each year, and exemptions allow even younger kids to work legally on very small farms.
+Field investigations by the Association of Farmworker Opportunity Programs (AFOP) and Human Rights Watch, who are both members of the Child Labor Coalition, have found 9- and 10-year-old children working in the fields under harsh conditions.

-NCL and the Child Labor Coalition believe the long hours of farm work for wages for children under 14 is dangerous for their health, education, and well-being and should not be allowed.
+The National Consumers League and the Child Labor Coalition believe that the long hours of farm work for wages for children under 14 is dangerous for their health, education, and wellbeing, and should not be allowed.
 We support legislative efforts that would apply child labor age restrictions to all industries, including agriculture, although the legislation does exempt the sons and daughters of farmers working on their parents' farm.

-On May 5, 2010, Human Rights Watch released "Fields of Peril-Child Labor in U.S. Agriculture", the results of a year-long investigation.
-The report details the arduous work and harsh conditions that many youths who work in farm work are subjected to.
+On May 5, 2010, Human Rights Watch released "Fields of Peril-Child Labor in U.S. Agriculture," the results of a year-long investigation.
+The report details the arduous work and harsh conditions that many youths who work on farms are subjected to.
 Exemptions in the law also allow teens working on farms to perform tasks deemed hazardous in other industries when they are only 16-as opposed to 18 for the other industries.
 For example, a worker must be 18 to drive a forklift at retail warehouse, but a 16-year-old is legally allowed to drive a forklift at an agricultural processing facility.
 NCL does not believe such exemptions are justified.
 Driving a forklift is a very dangerous activity and should not be undertaken by minors.